Skip to main content

 In your next vendor cycle, use this default action checklist:

-Given the limited and dated source material for this section, treat this as an internal review process rather than a legal conclusion.
+When the available terms are limited or dated, treat your review as an internal decision record rather than a legal conclusion.
 That habit can give you a cleaner record for internal handoffs and steadier client delivery.
 For cross-border work, where labels and document availability may vary, the same process can make your decisions easier to explain later.

 Need the full breakdown?
 Read A Strategic Consultant's Guide to Structuring a Retainer Agreement.